chingu-x/chingu-dashboard-be/README.md

 ## Custom Pipes
 ### FormInputValidationPipe
 For use with form responses, this pipe validates that the responses or response (array) values include a questionId and at least one input value of any type.
+### VoyageTeamMemberValidationPipe
+It checks the voyageTeamMemberId in the request body and validates if the logged in user belongs to that team.

 Example: `@Body(new FormInputValidationPipe())`